Most creators and small businesses can’t afford to hire specialists for every marketing channel they use.

 The only real downside of ConvertKit’s support is that there’s no live support.

 However, there is email support on all plans, and hundreds of excellent tutorials in the knowledgebase.

 In addition, there are valuable resources for creators like the creator community (to get business help from others like you) and free online business classes.
 These will help you not just with using email marketing tools, but actually using email marketing to grow your business.

 As a larger company, HubSpot is able to offer both email and live chat support on all paid plans.
 The knowledgebase also has hundreds of support guides.

-And since HubSpot is the founder of inbound marketing, it’s not surprising that it also has an active community of business owners and an online academy where you can earn certifications.
+And since HubSpot coined the term “inbound marketing”, it’s not surprising that it also has an active community of business owners and an online academy where you can earn certifications.

 When to Choose Each: ConvertKit vs HubSpot

-ConvertKit is mainly designed for creators, while HubSpot caters more to small businesses.
-However, with the overlap in their core features, you’ll be happy with either.
+ConvertKit is mainly designed for creators and small businesses, while HubSpot caters more to small to midsize businesses.
+However, with the overlap in their core features, most businesses can benefit from both.

 We’d recommend going with ConvertKit if you’re looking for the easiest platform to use, or if budget is a main priority.

-But if you have a need for extra features found in the sales or customer service hubs of HubSpot, it can provide more overall value.
+But if you have a need for a more sophisticated product with has advanced marketing capabilities and numerous features, HubSpot is the way to go.
 In addition, you get access to a larger library of integrations and live support.